-Survey, which is conducted every four to five years.
-It was last conducted in 2001.
-In January 2003, the results were published in Food Expenditure in Canada, 2001, Catalogue no. 62-554-XPB.
+February 2003, the results were published in Food Expenditure in Canada, 2001, Catalogue no. 62-554-XIE.

-4.1.3 The Sample
+3.1.3 The sample

-The sample size for the 2001 Survey of Household Spending was 22,172 eligible households.
+The sample size for the 2002 Survey of Household Spending was 20,861 eligible households.

 This sample was a stratified, multi-stage sample selected from the Labour Force Survey (LFS) sampling frame.
 Sample selection comprised two main steps: the selection of clusters (small geographic areas) from the LFS frame and the selection of dwellings within these selected clusters.
 The LFS sampling frame mainly uses 1991 Census geography and 1991 population counts.2